2027 Roots of American Order Summer Certificate Seminar

 To this consequential argument, the late historian Russell Kirk raised a provocative question: What if America’s origins were in neither 1776 nor 1619, and were not even in America, but in Old Testament Israel, Greece in the 7th Century BC, Rome in the 3rd Century AD, and England in the Middle Ages?
 Both the Declaration of Independence and our Constitution did not just spring from contemporary thinking, but are grounded in centuries’ old conceptions of human nature, citizenship, and the role of government.

 This question was much on Kirk’s mind as he took up residence on Pepperdine University’s Malibu campus in 1973 to pen what would become his magnum opus, The Roots of American Order.
 This book title and broader argument of understanding America’s founding as a realization of debates and themes dating back millennia, serve as the foundation of one of Pepperdine University’s School of Public Policy’s core classes: “Roots of American Order: What is Public Policy?.”
-For over two decades, this course has prepared future policy makers to consider America’s exceptional founding, and why this broader conception of the nation can be applied to today’s policy debates.
+For almost three decades, this course has prepared future policy makers to consider America’s exceptional founding, and why this broader conception of the nation can be applied to today’s policy debates.

 About the Program